 She developed her interest in bringing health care to the underserved during medical school at Vanderbilt University School of Medicine in Nashville, Tennessee, where she earned her doctor of medicine degree in 1993.
 In 1998 Stelzner joined the Indiana University School of Medicine faculty as a clinical assistant professor of pediatrics.
 She directs the child advocacy rotation for second-year residents, organizes a yearly multidisciplinary health education project in Calnali, Mexico, and serves a rapidly growing Hispanic community at Wishard Memorial Hospital, Indianapolis.

 She has a special interest is promoting cultural competency in the medical school, and does this by lecturing on cultural factors that affect health status, access to care, and outcomes for Hispanic patients.

-Dr. Stelzner is currently co-leading a collaborative initiative at Indiana University funded by a Dyson Foundation grant.
-She is one of the principal investigators of an initiative to broaden the training pediatric residents from a "medical-only" to a "medical home model," emphasizing family-centered, community-based coordinated health care systems that are culturally appropriate and effective.
-The Indiana University program is responsible for training more than 85 percent of all practicing pediatricians in Indiana.
+Dr. Stelzner has co-led a collaborative initiative at Indiana University funded by a Dyson Foundation grant.
+She was one of the principal investigators of an initiative to broaden the training pediatric residents from a "medical-only" to a "medical home model," emphasizing family-centered, community-based coordinated health care systems that are culturally appropriate and effective.
+The Indiana University program has been responsible for training more than 85 percent of all practicing pediatricians in Indiana.

 Dr. Stelzner is married to neonatologist David Ingram.
 She is the mother of their two preteen boys, and a veteran of the Boston Marathon.
 In 1996, while she was a resident at the University of California, San Francisco, Dr. Stelzner won the Moses Grossman Award for Senior Resident Who Best Combines Excellence in Academics and Service to the Underserved.
 She also received the National Hispanic Leadership Fellowship in Hispanic Health Policy in 2001.